Looking for a USA road trip? Drive along the loneliest road in America with this guide for a coast-to-coast road trip.

 What is the Loneliest Road?

-The Loneliest Road is a 3,200 mile trip across the United States.
+The Loneliest Road is a 3,200-mile trip across the United States.
 In 1986, this road, also known as U.S. Highway 50, was declared “The Loneliest Road” because there were no points of interest; just a vast land with nothing more than the farmlands of the Great Plains region of the U.S. Obviously, that is not true as this long-stretching highway passes through 11 states and even a few major cities, including the nation’s capital.
-There’s a lot to see and experience, so make sure to pack your road trip essentials when traveling this route.
+There’s a lot to see and experience, so make sure to pack your road trip essentials when traveling this route and plan a road trip along this famous route.

 Places to visit on your Coast to Coast road trip